-4.5 Where the potential breach relates to the Chair or other office bearer, an independent investigation will always be carried out.
+Where the potential breach relates to the Chair or other office bearer, an independent investigation will always be carried out.

-4.6 An independent investigation will normally be overseen by the Chair and one other office bearer, with support from the Senior Officer.
+An independent investigation will normally be overseen by the Chair and one other office bearer, with support from the Senior Officer.
 In the event that the alleged breach relates to the Chair, one of the other office-bearers will act to fulfil the responsibilities ascribed to the Chair.

-4.7 The Chair and other office-bearer, with any support they feel necessary, will brief the agreed advisor/investigator and then consider their recommendations at the end of the investigation, before reporting to the Governing Body.
-(Name of Organisation) should always provide the investigator with a written brief that sets out the nature of the complaint and of the investigation to be carried out, as well as a timescale for completion and reporting.
+The Chair and other office-bearer, with any support they feel necessary, will brief the agreed advisor/investigator and then consider their recommendations at the end of the investigation, before reporting to the Board.
+The Group should always provide the investigator with a written brief that sets out the nature of the complaint and of the investigation to be carried out, as well as a timescale for completion and reporting.
 The brief may refer to any action previously taken that is relevant.
-Investigator will normally present their report to the Governing Body.
+Investigations should not usually take more than six weeks to conclude.
+The advisor/investigator will normally present their report to the Board.

-4.8 Any investigation of a potential breach should be notified to the individual concerned within seven days of the decision to investigate.
-The Governing Body Member must be notified in writing of the nature of the complaint and the arrangements proposed for investigation.
+Any investigation of a potential breach should be notified to the individual concerned within seven days of the decision to investigate.
+The Board Member must be notified in writing of the nature of the complaint and the arrangements proposed for investigation.

-4.9 The Governing Body Member whose conduct is being investigated will not be party to any of the discussions relating to the investigation.
-Any Governing Body Member who is the subject of a complaint is expected to co-operate with any investigation carried out.
-The Governing Body should agree to grant leave of absence to a member who is the subject of a complaint whilst an investigation is carried out.
+The Board Member whose conduct is being investigated will not be party to any of the discussions relating to the investigation.
+Any Board Member who is the subject of a complaint is expected to co-operate with any investigation carried out.
+The Board should agree to grant leave of absence to a member who is the subject of a complaint whilst an investigation is carried out.

-4.10 A meeting of the Governing Body will be held to consider the report and recommendations from the investigation and to determine what action should be taken against any individual who is found to have been in breach of the Code.
+A meeting of the Board will be held to consider the report and recommendations from the investigation and to determine what action should be taken against any individual who is found to have been in breach of the Code.

-4.11 The Governing Body will report the findings of the investigation and the proposed action to the member concerned within seven days of the meeting at which the report of the investigation was considered.
+The Board will report the findings of the investigation and the proposed action to the member concerned within seven days of the meeting at which the report of the investigation was considered.

-4.12 Where, following an investigation, it is concluded that a serious breach has occurred, the Governing Body may require the member to stand down from their position in accordance with the Rules.
+Where, following an investigation, it is concluded that a serious breach has occurred, the Board may require the member to stand down from their position in accordance with the Rules.

-4.13 If the Governing Body proposes to remove a member, following investigation, the member will have the right to address the full Governing Body before their decision is taken at a special meeting called for that purpose.
-Any such decision must be approved by a majority (two thirds) of the remaining members of the
+If the Board proposes to remove a member, following investigation, the member will have the right to address the full Board before their decision is taken at a special meeting called for that purpose.
+Any such decision must be approved by a majority (two thirds) of the remaining members of the Board, in accordance with OH Article 17 (a) and OHM Rule 11.1.4.
+9